What's Included with a Private Viewing (ID) with Direct Cremation to Follow?

-- Local transfer of remains from place of death to our facility
+- Local transfer of remains from place of death to the funeral home

 - Services of our funeral director(s) and staff

 - Obtaining necessary authorizations

-- Private family viewing (ID) at our facility for up to one hour
+- Private family viewing (ID) at funeral home for up to one hour

 - Local transportation of remains to the crematory

 - An alternative container for transportation of the remains to the crematory

-- Return of the cremated remains to our facility
+- Return of the cremated remains to funeral home

 - Release of cremated remains to the next-of-kin or informant

 What are the Additional Benefits of having a Private Viewing (ID) with Direct Cremation to Follow?

 The identification process is utilized when there is no family present at the time of death.
 This commonly occurs when a person died unexpectedly and was taken directly to the Medical Examiner's Office.
 Typically, a Private Viewing (ID) involves one or two family members identifying the body of the deceased in-person at the funeral home.

 It is important to remember that decomposition begins immediately after death.
 The longer the time between death and the Private Viewing (ID), the greater the chance that viewing will not be recommended.

 Should a family want to hold a formal viewing with visitation hours, this can be accommodated after embalming occurs.
 This option is referred to as a Traditional Visitation with Cremation to Follow.

 What should I expect with Private Viewing (ID) with Direct Cremation to Follow?